 See yourself as a cavernous dark room: you’re not sure of the size of it but you should be willing to discover every last square of it with your weak flashlight.

-It’s entirely possible to walk through your entire life on auto-pilot.
+It’s possible to walk through your entire life on auto-pilot.
 I spent many years doing this until I woke myself up.
 Since then I’ve been determined to push the boundaries of every part of myself through constant challenges.
 It helps me reveal a little bit more of that cavernous dark room each day.

 7. Hard work will get you everything

 This point will come as no surprise to anybody that knows me.
 Everything I’ve accomplished has come through hard work.
 Nothing more, nothing less.
-I’m not naturally gifted at much of anything and I have no magic pill.
+I’m not naturally gifted at anything and I have no magic pill.

 I was a shy, meek ginger kid at school who occasionally got picked on.
 I worked hard to become a confident man who loves being in the limelight and public speaking.
 I could never draw at school and never took an interest but ended up starting and running a successful design agency.
 I was never good at sports at school and I was overweight, but I found a sport I loved (American Football), played for Great Britain and England at that sport, and dedicated myself to eating healthy and stopping being overweight.